Meet the team

 Jackie has over 30 years’ experience in education, both as a teacher and teacher educator.
 Jackie has worked in the secondary and further education sectors.
 The latter part of her career was spent in the University sector, largely working within initial and ongoing teacher education and development.
 She is an experienced mentor and coach, working with individuals both within teacher education and more widely in leadership and management roles.
 Jackie is also the Policy Adviser for the Universities Council for the Education of Teachers, an umbrella organisation supporting Universities and working in teacher education.

 Pippa joined the Transition to Teach programme from a strong education background.
-She is a qualified English teacher who worked as a PGCE subject mentor for the University of Manchester.
-Pippa has a wealth of experience helping sixth form students find university courses, complete their UCAS applications and apply for Student Finance.
-She plans on returning to the classroom within the next few years with support from the Transition to Teach programme.
-As a Recruitment Coordinator, Pippa provides a range of support which can include finding the most suitable ITT provider, advice on financial support, assists them throughout the UCAS application process and helps with interview preparation.
+She is a qualified English teacher who also worked as a PGCE subject mentor for the University of Manchester.
+Pippa has a wealth of experience supporting individuals through the UCAS application process and has a particular enthusiasm for helping career changers move into teaching.
+As a Recruitment Coordinator, Pippa helps programme participants find the most suitable ITT provider for them, advises on financial support, assists them throughout the UCAS application process and helps with interview preparation.

 Jo has worked in education for over 15 years.
 She has recruited for schools and colleges, worked on school improvement programmes and projects, and is highly experienced in supporting individuals from a wide range of backgrounds to access and complete training.
 Prior to joining the education sector, she previously worked in recruitment and HR.
 Jo recognises the value that career changers can bring to education, with stories and experience that give life and meaning to the classroom, and encourage young people to link learning to future hopes and aspirations.